 The most stolen vehicles are Chevrolet and Ford pick-ups, followed by Honda Civics and Honda Accords, according to NICB numbers released in July 2022.

-In the following sections, we’ll go over the types of car insurance that cover theft, how to file a theft claim, and how much money you can expect to get from your insurance company.
+In the following sections, we’ll go over the types of car insurance covering theft, how to file a theft claim and how much money you can expect from your insurance company.

-- Comprehensive car insurance is the only standard car insurance policy that will cover your vehicle if it gets stolen.
+- Comprehensive car insurance is the only standard car insurance policy covering your vehicle if it gets stolen.

 - Some endorsements, like gap insurance and new car replacement, can also come in handy in the event of theft.

-- Stolen personal items aren’t covered by auto insurance, but they may be covered by renters or home insurance.
+- Stolen personal items aren’t covered by auto insurance but may be covered by renters or home insurance.

 Types of car insurance that cover theft

-If you were wondering, “does insurance cover stolen cars,” the answer is yes.
+If you were wondering if insurance covers stolen cars, the answer is yes.
 However, it depends on the kind of policy you have.

 Here are a few types of car insurance that will cover your vehicle if it gets stolen.

-If you lease or finance your vehicle, gap insurance can come in handy.
+If you lease or finance your vehicle, gap insurance can be useful.
 This endorsement helps pay the difference between your car’s value and your remaining loan balance if the vehicle is totaled or stolen.
 Usually, you need to have a full coverage policy to get gap insurance.

-However, keep in mind that gap insurance won’t pay for a new car.
-It will only help you repay your outstanding loan balance if your car gets stolen.
+However, remember that gap insurance won’t pay for a new car.
+If your vehicle gets stolen, it will only help you repay your outstanding loan.

 New car replacement insurance